 When it comes to color combinations white is the most used color, and green is not an exception.
 Together, green and white are clean, harmonious, and fresh.
 Starbucks and TicTac logos are great examples of this combo.

 These colors go hand in hand perfectly.
 It’s like summer and spring in one, and together they create a shining duet for a brand.
-Subway, Sprite, BP company and John Deere definitely knew what they were doing, since this combination creates a welcoming aura.
+Subway, Sprite, BP company, and John Deere definitely knew what they were doing, since this combination creates a welcoming aura.

-If you want your brand to radiate a sense of power and seriousness, then gray is the color that can turn that thought into reality, when combined with green.
+If you want your brand to radiate a sense of power and seriousness, then gray is the color that can turn that idea into reality, when combined with green.
 In fashion, this combo can express modesty, class, and individuality.
 In the tech world, it means seriousness and trust.
 We can take the Sony Ericsson logo as an example.

 Answering this question with total confidence can be tricky, because it all depends on the market, what your brand offers, and your target audience.
-What you need to remember when choosing the right color for your brand, is the origin of your company, and the direction you want it to go.
+What you need to remember when choosing the right color for your brand, is the origin of your company and the direction you want it to go.

-The first option is going to the “Make logo” section on our website and then clicking on the “All” option.
+The first option is going to the “Make Logo” section on our website and then clicking on the “All” option.
 After typing in “green” (on any other color that you want your logo to be), you will be offered a large variety of green logos, from where you can choose the one you like and start editing.

 The other option for you to create a green logo is to enter the name of your brand on the front page of the “Make Logo” section and press the “Get my logo” button.

 This will lead you to the “Description” field, where our logo maker will ask you to type the industry of your business and the color you imagine the logo to be.

 You'll be able to choose a style you prefer and after that view a wide range of logo designs according to your taste.

 Here you can also change the size, the font, the style, and the color of your text and logo, before downloading the final version in your preferred logo file format.